PopicLab/insilicoSV/docs/use_cases.md

 the ROI.
 In `"contained"` overlap mode, the SV must be strictly contained within the ROI.

-Multiple BED files can be given as input and their records will be combined and drawn from during SV placement (in this case the user should provide a list of paths).
-Records from the `overlap_regions` BED file(s) will be shuffled on input, and the file is required to have the first four columns of standard BED records (chrom, chromStart, chromEnd, name).
+Multiple BED files (provided as a list of paths) can be given as input and their records will be combined and drawn from during SV placement.
+Each file is required to have the first four columns of standard BED records (chrom, chromStart, chromEnd, name).
 Files specifying known Tandem Repeat regions for expansion/contraction need to have a fifth column specifying the motif of each repeat region.

 ROIs relevant to placing variants from a given variant set can be filtered down by region type and length.  `overlap\_region\_type` specifies a list of identifiers; regions whose name (4th bed